Rock-it-science/job-ad-analysis/README.md

  4. The last step is to look at the results!

-# Results

-See `report notebook.ipynb` for the results.

  # Challenges/Shortcomings

 The biggest challenge with this project was the scraping stage.
 First there was challenges with ratelimiting, where Indeed will return a Captcha if more than approximately 800 requests are sent in short succession.
-I was able to get around this by waiting a little bit between requests, and using a VPN to change my IP address to avoid wait times.
-Beyond that, the greater challenge was Indeed limiting the number of search results it can return to 1000 per search.
-So even if I had a search that claims it has 5'000 results, I will realistically only be able to fetch the first 1'000.
-There were a couple workaround here, namely sorting by date vs relavence, and setting different search distances would shuffle the results a little bit.
-In the end though, I ended up needing to broaden my search terms to reach 10'000 results, even if it meant that I wouldn't be getting that much more useful data.
-I did always ensure that the results I was getting were unique.
+I was able to get around this by waiting between requests, and using a VPN to change my IP address to avoid wait times.
+Beyond that, Indeed limits search results to 1000 per search.
+That is, even a search claims there are 5'000 results, I will realistically only be able to fetch the first 1'000.
+There were a couple workaround here, namely sorting by date vs relavence, and setting different search distances to shuffle the results a little bit.
+In the end, I needed to broaden my search terms to reach 10'000 ads, even if it meant that I wouldn't be getting that much more useful data.
+I did always ensure that the results were unique however.
 The metric I used for uniqueness was the URL, which I later realized was an imperfect metric, as some ads had duplicate (or near-duplicate) job descriptions, but in different postings/URLs.

-Another challenge I had was defining skills.
-As mentioned in the case study in class, there is very little research into this topic, so I essentially just used the example given in that case study but it proved to produce a lot of false positive results (words that were not skills).
+Another challenge I faced was defining skills.
+As mentioned in the case study in class, there is very little research into this topic, so I just went with the example given in that case study.
+As expected, it proved to be a weak method for identifying skills.
+Fortunetely, it still found enough that I had some useful results, and after cleaning the data I found that it did identify many commons skills that would be expected for the given job titles.

 I also realized in the analysis stage that 'Software Developer' may have been too specific of a term.
-Many of the results did not actually contain 'software developer' in the job title, which resulted in me having to exclude a lot of my data from the analysis.
+Many of the results did not actually contain 'software developer' in the job title, which forced me to exclude a lot of my data from the analysis in order to maintain consistency.

 **What I would do if I had more time...**